If you have stock options or shares in a private company / startup, it can be a long wait for the IPO. So you might be wondering:

 And almost every company that does allow it will require you to get approval from the board of directors in order to sell.

-Since it’s not always in a company’s best interest to let their private shares be sold, many of them often refuse secondary market sales.
+Since it’s not always in a company’s best interest to let their private shares be sold, many of them refuse secondary market sales.

 Secondary markets are a buyer’s market.